Narv3/Nmap-Automated/README.md

 Disclaimer:
 Script was not originally created by me.
-Debugging updates will be postted here.
+Debugging updates will be posted here.